ne0lith/redgif-profile-downloader/README.md

 1. Clone the repository or download the script directly.
 2. Open a terminal or command prompt and navigate to the directory containing the script.
 3. Run the script using the following command:
-`python redgif_downloader.py [--username USERNAME]`
+`python redgif_downloader.py [--username USERNAME] [--concurrency CONCURRENCY]`

 Replace `USERNAME` with the Redgifs username you want to scrape.
 If you don't provide the `--username` argument, the script will prompt you to enter the username.
+You can also use the optional `--concurrency` argument to specify the maximum number of concurrent downloads.
+If not provided, the default value of 5 will be used.

-4. The script will start fetching and downloading videos from the specified user's profile.
+5. The script will start fetching and downloading videos from the specified user's profile.
 The videos will be saved in a folder named `Redgif Files - USERNAME`, where `USERNAME` is the provided Redgifs username.

-5. Once the script finishes, it will display the total number of downloads, downloaded videos, and skipped videos.
+6. Once the script finishes, it will display the total number of downloads, downloaded videos, and skipped videos.

 ## Contributing